pnlbwh/pnlNipype/docs/TUTORIAL.md

                                          one bvec file is provided, the second bvec file is either assumed same (secondary4D) or "0.0 0.0 0.0" (secondary3D);
                                          required
+        --config VALUE:ExistingFile      config file for FSL eddy tools; see scripts/eddy_config.txt; copy this file to your directory, edit relevant sections, and provide as --config /path/to/my/eddy_config.txt; required
         -f VALUE:str                     threshold for fsl bet mask; the default is 0.25 --imain VALUE:str                --dwi primary4D,secondary4D/3D primary: one 4D volume input, should be PA; secondary: another 3D/4D volume input, should